-If you’ve ever traveled before, you’re quite familiar with the fact that moving around is almost impossible without the right kind of luggage.
+If you’ve ever traveled before, you’re familiar with the fact that getting around is almost impossible without the right kind of luggage.

 Are they indestructible?

 Of course not, but you can even find Kevlar cases nowadays.
 And if you were wondering, no, they will not protect you from bullets because Kevlar is only one of multiple materials used in their construction.

 Keep in mind that even the best hard-sided suitcases can be prone to damage and dents.

 As you keep reading, you will see that the perfect material for hard-sided cases doesn’t exist; they all have drawbacks.

 That said, your goal should be to spend the least amount of money on the best possible luggage.